▶️ Cost of Thanksgiving meal down from record prices in 2022

 The average price for a 16-pound turkey is $27.35.
 That is $1.71 per pound, down 5.6% from last year.

-Some stores have been selling turkeys for less than a dollar per pound.
+Some stores have been selling turkeys for less than $1 per pound.

 “It’s been really nice, actually very casual,” said Samantha Corban-Miller of Los Angeles.
-“A lot more casual than Los Angeles, so .. so far, so good.”
+“A lot more casual than Los Angeles.
+So far, so good.”

 “Actually, it’s been really fun,” White said.
 “People are in really good moods.
-I haven’t to cross people or too long of lines or anything like that.”
+I haven’t had any cross people or too long of lines or anything like that.”

 Stores closed on Thanksgiving